tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/README.md

       * [JSONPathOnlineEvaluator](http://ashphy.com/JSONPathOnlineEvaluator/) - this one is a bit more user-friendly.
   * Extend the JSONPath Mocha/Chai spec that we saw earlier:
     * Borrow the code from the [Search Examples](https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/examples/search/search-test)
-    * Add the additional JSONPath queries at the end of the test.
+    * Add the additional JSONPath queries at the end of the `json-path-spec.js` spec.
   * Caveats:
     * When testing for equality, use `==`, but _not_ `=`
     * In the tester, start your JSONPath expressions with `$.airports`